joealewine/blockchain-rhos/howto/console-deploy-k8.md

 ```
 {:codeblock}

-If successful, you can see a response that is similar to the following example:

 ### Apply the ClusterRoleBinding

 Copy the following text to a file on your local system and save the file as `ibp-clusterrolebinding.yaml`.
 This file defines the ClusterRoleBinding.
 Edit the file and replace `<NAMESPACE>` with the name of your project.